 The courses for the Master of Science in OT for OT practitioners are identical to those for the existing entry-level Master of Science (excepting OT 581, 582, and 583).
 Courses may be taken in any order except for OT 593 and 594.
 They must be taken in sequence.
-Courses will be offered at times convenient to the non-traditional student such as evenings, weekends, intersessions, and summers.
-Traditional students may also benefit from this flexibility.
 It is estimated that part-time students will be able to complete the degree in two calendar years.